pgdogdev/docs/docs/features/sharding/cross-shard-queries/select.md

 If the result needs post-processing, e.g., to support [sorting](#sorting) or [aggregation](#aggregates), it will buffer the rows in memory and perform the necessary operations.
 Otherwise, PgDog will stream the rows directly to the client.

 !!! note "Predicate push-down"
     PgDog pushes all filtering, sorting and aggregation statements to the database.
-If the query is correctly constructed, the shards will return very few rows, allowing to search vast quantities of data without causing out-of-memory errors or latency issues in the proxy.
+If the query is correctly constructed, the shards will return very few rows, allowing searches of vast quantities of data without causing out-of-memory errors or latency issues in the proxy.

 ## Supported features